 Accelerating Interest in Exosome Manufacturing

-In August 2017, RoosterBio and Exopharm entered a partnership to develop techniques for the large-scale manufacture of clinical-grade exosomes, and Lonza expressed an intent to compete in this market.
-Additionally, the Australian biotech company VivaZome Therapeutics was awarded a grant of $2.18M in December 2017 to support a project titled,” Enabling Exosome Therapy: Developing an Advanced Manufacturing Process.”
+The Australian biotech company VivaZome Therapeutics was also awarded a grant of $2.18M in December 2017 to support a project titled,” Enabling Exosome Therapy: Developing an Advanced Manufacturing Process.”

 Each of the areas described above represents exciting opportunities for the commercialization of stem cell exosomes, as well as exosomes derived from other cell types.